 This one would have terrified me as a kid; I’m glad I didn’t read this one in fourth grade.
-The ending is straight up brutal, with a body count of at least 39 people.
+The ending is straight-up brutal, with a body count of at least 39 people.
 The main character was completely turned into a monster with only a tiny shred of her humanity still intact.
 It was all very unsettling.

-I’m sure there are tons of sci-fi and horror stories out there with some similar concepts.
+I’m sure there are tons of sci-fi and horror stories out there with similar concepts.
 But I think Pike’s approach here in weaving them all together was unique and horrifying.

-Don’t miss the next blog in this series:
+Don’t miss the next post in the Pulp Horror blog series:

 Diane Hoh’s The Accident